Balmoral (Qld)

 Employment conditions in Balmoral demonstrate exceptional strength compared to most Australian markets

-The area offers limited local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 1.2%, labour force by 0.7%, reducing the unemployment rate by 0.5 percentage points (AreaSearch analysis of SALM and ABS data).
-In comparison, Greater Brisbane recorded employment growth of 3.8% and a 0.5 percentage point fall in unemployment.
-As of 25-November 2025, Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts (Jobs and Skills Australia, May-25) project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Balmoral's industry mix suggests local employment could increase by 7.1% in five years and 14.4% in ten years.
+The area offers limited local employment opportunities as indicated by working population vs resident population count.
+Between September 2024 and September 2025, employment levels increased by 1.3% and labour force by 0.7%, reducing unemployment by 0.5 percentage points.
+By comparison, Greater Brisbane recorded higher growth rates.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Balmoral's industry mix suggests local employment should increase by 7.1% over five years and 14.4% over ten years, though this is an illustrative extrapolation not accounting for localized population projections.

 Frequently Asked Questions - Employment